shigeyukey/shige-addons-wiki/src/local-anki-server.md

 3. You will need storage for the decks.
 This means that storing sync data on a laptop doubles the file size. (e.g. decks for review + decks for sync)

 4. Basically the self-hosted server is a feature for advanced Anki users so there is no official Anki support.
+This add-on is developed by me and is not related to the official Anki, and there is no warranty for any problems or damages that may occur.

 #### Notes